Alchus/scout-stuff/04-First-Class.md

 ```
 1b	Explain each of the principles of Tread Lightly! and tell how you practiced them on a campout or outing.
 This outing must be different from the ones used for Tenderfoot requirement 1c and Second Class requirement 1b.
 ```

+* ✅ 8/9/2022

+I paddled out to Maclellan Island, a local bird sanctuary, to hike and attempt to cross the slack line.

+* **Travel Responsibly**  - I used the established boat ramp and pier on the river to avoid impacting the riverbanks.
+On the island, I stayed on the trails.

+* **Respect the rights of others** - On the river, I stayed out of the way of motorized traffic.
+I left the island before sunset, as the island requires advanced reservations for overnight camping stays.

+* **Educate Yourself** - In preparation for my previous camping trip on the island, I learned about the policies applicable to visitors, such as the requirement for camping reservations.
+I have the appropriate skills to safely paddle on the river, and brought the necessary gear, including water and a life preserver.

+* **Avoid Sensitive Areas** - As a bird sanctuary in the middle of an urban river, nearly all of Maclellan island is a sensitive area.
+I stayed on the trails and did not disturb any of the many birds I saw.

+* **Do your part** - I brought a trash bag with me to collect litter.
+Some litter fall from the overpass that crosses the island, but other litter was left by visitors.
+I collected about 5 gallons.

 ##	COOKING
 ```
 2a	Help plan a menu for one of the above campouts that includes at least one breakfast, one lunch, and one dinner and that requires cooking at least two of the meals.
 Tell how the menu includes the foods from MyPlate or the current USDA nutritional model and how it meets nutritional needs for the planned activity or campout.